 Provo Interfaith Choir

-The choir is a open to all and rehearsals for the spring-summer season begin April 10 at 7pm in the Sanctuary.
+The choir is a open to all and rehearsals at 5pm in the Sanctuary.
 More information can be found at Provo Interfaith Choir.

 Did you know the Sanctuary is available to the community and educational institutions for concerts, recitals and various events?
 It features great acoustics, striking architecture and seating for approximately three hundred and fifty.
 Please contact our Business Affairs Group for availability, rates, and an application form.